Rakeshgouda4645/Market-analysis/README.md

  3. What fuel type vehicles across models are performing well?
  4. What are the fuel type and transimission preferences across regions?

-Please refer document file "BMW reseach" for inferences, visualisation snippets, analysis, and conclusion
+Please refer document file "BMW reseach" for inferences, visualisation snippets, analysis, and conclusion.